-- Connect no more than five units of identical voltage ratings in parallel. - Do not parallel N6900 models with N7900 models. - If any paralleled units are turned on or off while current sharing, the load current will automatically be shared among the remaining active units, provided that the required load current is within the current capability of the remaining units. - Units of mixed power (1 kW and 2 kW) with the same voltage rating can participate in current sharing.
-This lets you take advantage of the higher current capability of the 2 kW units. - To determine the total load current, you must sum the output current readings of the individual paralleled units.
+- Connect no more than five units of identical voltage ratings in parallel. - If any paralleled units are turned on or off while current sharing, the load current will automatically be shared among the remaining active units, provided that the required load current is within the current capability of the remaining units. - Units of mixed power (1 kW and 2 kW) with the same voltage rating can participate in current sharing.
+This lets you take advantage of the higher current capability of the 2 kW units. - The current sharing function can be turned on or off from the front panel as explained under Enable the Current Sharing Function.
+This action opens the sharing relay, which disconnects the sharing bus.
+This lets you configure the output leads for parallel or non-parallel operation with the current sharing cable installed. - To determine the total load current, you must sum the output current readings of the individual paralleled units.